Caroline Flint - the first ever woman to serve as MP for Don Valley - elected from 1997-2019.

 Between June 2007 and January 2008 Caroline was Minister of State for Employment and Welfare Reform.
 Her ministerial responsibilities included the labour market, welfare to work and child poverty.
 Caroline was also Minister for Yorkshire and the Humber between June 2007 and January 2008.

-Her first Ministerial appointment, in 2003, was as Parliamentary Under Secretary of State at the Home Office, before being moved to the Department of Health in 2005.
+Her first Ministerial appointment, in 2003, was as Parliamentary Under Secretary of State at the Home Office, where her responsibilities included tackling drugs and organised crime and she represented the UK Government at the Justice and Home Affairs Council of the EU.

 Previous House of Commons Committees: Education & Employment Committee (1997-9) Administration Committee (2002-3) Modernisation Committee (2002-3)

 Police Federation Between January and October 1999, she was the Labour Parliamentary Adviser to the Police Federation.
-(Each of the major parties appoints one adviser)
+(Unremunerated.
+Each of the major parties appointed one adviser)

-Armed Forces Parliamentary Scheme In 2003, she joined the Armed Forces Parliamentary Scheme, committing 29 days of work with the army.
-As part of the scheme, she visited Iraq in June 2003, to see the security and reconstruction work of HM Forces.
+In 2003, she joined the Armed Forces Parliamentary Scheme, committing 29 days of work with the army.
+As part of the scheme, she visited Iraq in June 2003.

 Caroline worked in local government, the voluntary sector and for a trade union before becoming an MP.
-In local government she was a union shop-steward.
-She is a member of Community Union and the GMB.
+She is Chair of the Community Union Parliamentary Group; and also a member of the GMB.
+In the early 1990s Caroline was Chair of Working for Childcare, formerly the Workplace Nurseries Campaign; she was also a primary school governor.